gmahomarf/aa-bear-hug/README.md

 ##Introduction

 This is the first draft of a simple Facebook canvas app that will verify if a user has given their permission for it to access their data.
-If permission hasn't been given, it will redirect a user to a permition request dialog, and then back to the app.
-The app will then check if a user has been ivited and then redirect the user to a private page.
+If permission hasn't been given, it will redirect a user to a permission request dialog, and then back to the app.
+The app will then check if a user has been invited and then redirect the user to a private page.

 ##Configuration